Axial Anomalies of Maximally Supersymmetric Tensor Theories: Off-Shell Field Content

-This self-dual constraint is also the field equation for $D$ which leads to the physical degrees of freedom $(\mathbf 4,\mathbf 2)$ in the little group. \\ Since the computations are implemented at the level of field strengths, it is convenient to use Dynkin labels of to describe the irreducible representations in which the field strength transforms.
+This self-dual constraint is also the field equation for $D$ which leads to the physical degrees of freedom $(\mathbf 4,\mathbf 2)$ in the little group.

+Since the computations are implemented at the level of field strengths, it is convenient to use Dynkin labels of to describe the irreducible representations in which the field strength transforms.
 The default should be the $\mathfrak{so}(6)$ Dynkin label.
-But we would like to use the ``A-type'' conventions of $\mathfrak{su}(4)$ (cf. $\mathfrak{su}(4) \cong \mathfrak{so}(6)$), for example, we call $[0, 1, 0]$ the vector representation and the spinor representation with positive chirality is denoted as $[0, 0, 1]$, while the spinor with negative chirality is represented by $[1, 0, 0]$. \\ The self-dual field strength $S$ is in the $[1,0,3]$ representation.
-From the tensor product decomposition
+But we would like to use the ``A-type'' conventions of $\mathfrak{su}(4)$ (cf. $\mathfrak{su}(4) \cong \mathfrak{so}(6)$), for example, we call $[0, 1, 0]$ the vector representation and the spinor representation with positive chirality is denoted as $[0, 0, 1]$, while the spinor with negative chirality is represented by $[1, 0, 0]$.